Journaling is a life changer.

 Each day is split between morning and evening.

-The evening entry is created for you to list three amazing things that happened that day and how that day could’ve been better.
+The evening page is created for you to list three amazing things that happened that day and how that day could’ve been better.
 Another amazing part of this journal is that after following up with three amazing things that happened in your day, you are prompted to answer the question of how the day could’ve gone even better.
 Whether you mention that you could’ve been more present, drank more water, or spent more time with friends, the point isn’t to be down on yourself.
 This prompt is a tool to focus on the areas that you can improve on.

 After all, there will never come a time where we are done improving ourselves.
 At the end of the day, it’s nice to look back and be satisfied with how you spent your time.